Click the star to add/remove an item to/from your individual schedule.

 You need to be logged in to avail of this functionality.

-This paper examines how textile tools (selection) shape the transmission of embodied knowledge in education and makerspaces.
-By exploring their role in preserving, adapting, and transforming crafts, it highlights their active impact on skill transmission while balancing tradition and accessibility.
+This paper examines how textile tool selection and use, shape the transmission of embodied knowledge in educational contexts and makerspaces.
+By exploring their impact on preserving, adapting, and transforming crafts, it highlights their active role in skill transmission.

-This paper explores how tools within textiles shape and structure the transmission of embodied knowledge in educational institutions and makerspaces.
+This paper explores how tools within textiles shape and structure the transmission of embodied knowledge in educational institutions and makerspaces in Flanders (Belgium).
 Weaving, knitting, and sewing are tied to tacit and embodied practices.
-They rely on tools, not only as enablers of production, but also as mediators of teaching and learning.
-The research examines how the material and technical characteristics of tools influence the preservation, adaptation, and transformation of textile knowledge.
+They rely on tools, not only as enablers of production, but also as mediators in teaching and learning.

-The research situates tool selection within broader cultural and material frameworks, addressing questions of whose knowledge is preserved, how it is transmitted, and what may be unwritten.
-By tracing how tools mediate the tensions between codified and embodied knowledge, this paper reveals the values and assumptions embedded in craft pedagogy and practice.
+The research situates tool selection within broader cultural and material frameworks, addressing questions of what knowledge is preserved, how it is transmitted, and what may be unwritten.
+By tracing how tools mediate as an active agent, this paper reveals some values and assumptions embedded in craft pedagogy and practice.

 Ultimately, the paper argues that tools in textile production are far from neutral.
 They not only determine the forms of transmission but also participate in unwriting, reshaping how textile knowledge is understood, valued, and carried forward.
 Through this lens, the research contributes to the ongoing dialogue about how materiality and practice influence safeguarding and transmission of crafts.